makuachteny/Shell-Navigation/processes_and_signals/README.md

-File 0-what-is-my-pid writes a Bash script that displays its own PID
+File 1-list_your_processes writes a Bash script that displays a list of currently running processes and must show all processes for all users inclusing those which might not have a TTY and displayed in a user oriented format